yvelikova/axway-open-docs/content/en/docs/apigtw_admin/tracing.md

 **Dynamic trace**:

 You can also change dynamic gateway trace levels on-the-fly in API Gateway Manager.
-For more details, see [Configure API Gateway logging and events](/docs/apigtw_admin/logging).
+For more details, see [Configure logging and events](/docs/apigtw_admin/logging).

 ## Configure API Gateway trace files